-Only our stockholders of record at the close of business on April 23, 2020, the record date for the meeting, are entitled to receive notice of and to participate in the Annual Meeting.
+Only our stockholders of record at the close of business on April 14, 2021, the record date for the meeting, are entitled to receive notice of and to participate in the Annual Meeting.
 If you were a stockholder of record on that date, you will be entitled to vote all of the shares you held on that date at the meeting, or any postponement(s) or adjournment(s) of the meeting.
-As of the record date, there were 38,501,507 shares of common stock outstanding, all of which are entitled to be voted at the Annual Meeting.
+As of the record date, there were 38,632,697 shares of common stock outstanding, all of which are entitled to be voted at the Annual Meeting.
+As of the record date, there were 39,106,222 shares of common stock issued.

-A list of stockholders will be available at our offices at 180 North LaSalle Street, Suite 300, Chicago, Illinois 60601 for a period of ten days prior to the Annual Meeting and at the Annual Meeting itself for examination by any stockholder.
+A list of stockholders will be available at our offices at 180 North LaSalle Street, Suite 300, Chicago, Illinois 60601 for a period of ten days prior to the Annual Meeting and will also be made available virtually at the Annual Meeting itself for examination by any stockholder.